-UC is a wireless campus that supports WPA encryption over an 802.11x network.
-Online registration is required for students to use personal machines on the UC network.
-Use of any of the College's computing facilities must be in accordance with UC's computer use policies, federal and state laws, and the UC Student Code of Ethics.
-More information about Utica College computer facilities is available online at: http://computing.utica.edu.
+Utica College is a wireless campus for both Macintosh and Microsoft Windows computers.
+Online registration is required for students to use personal machines on the Utica College network.
+Use of any of the College's computing facilities must be in accordance with Utica College's policies, federal and state laws, and the Utica College Student Code of Ethics.